jharwell/fordyca/README.md

 - 1st arg: Is the root directory for the project (all repos will be cloned/built in here, and it *must* be an absolute path).
-- 2nd arg is `YES` if you want to install ARGoS system wide (you probably do) and `NO` otherwise.
+- 2nd arg: `YES` if you want to install ARGoS system wide (you probably do) and `NO` otherwise.
-- 3rd arg is the location ARGoS should be installed into, and 4th arg is the \# of cores to use when building ARGoS/FORDYCA (should be set to \# cores on your machine).
+- 3rd arg: Location ARGoS should be installed into
+- 4th arg: The \# of cores to use when building ARGoS/FORDYCA (should be set to
+  \# cores on your machine).

 For example: